 Keep in mind that lost animals may travel away from your home before being brought to a shelter by an animal services officer or citizen.
 Therefore, you should also check with other local animal service agencies in the area to search for your lost pet.

 We also encourage you to check online resources such as Nextdoor, Craigslist and Facebook groups such as Lost and Found Pets 209.
-You may also make an online report at www.lostmykitty.comor www.lostmydoggie.com, and your information will be forwarded to the Stockton Animal Shelter.
+You can post lost or found animals here at www.lostmykitty.com or www.lostmydoggie.com

 The shelter will hold onto a stray animal for a minimum of 72 hours in order to give an owner the opportunity to look for their lost pet.
 An animal may be humanely euthanized if the animal is irremediably suffering from a medical condition or injury.
 Once the holding period has ended, an animal may be evaluated and placed for adoption if the animal passes the evaluation.

 If an animal is not placed for adoption, the animal may be sent to a rescue group or be transferred to another shelter.
 However, if an animal does not pass the evaluation, the animal may be humanely euthanized.

 Have you found a pet?
 If you surrender a stray animal at the Shelter, we will only accept stray animals that are found within the City of Stockton and the unincorporated area of San Joaquin County.